 Mental Health Awareness Week is the UK’s national week to raise awareness of mental health and mental health problems.
 It seeks to inspire action to promote the message of good mental health for everyone.

-Mental Health Awareness Week will take place from 10-16 May 2022 and is an event hosted by the Mental Health Foundation.
-The Mental Health Foundation have organised and hosted Mental Health Awareness Week for the last twenty-one years.
+Mental Health Awareness Week will take place from 15th to 21st May 2023 and is an event hosted by the Mental Health Foundation.
+The Mental Health Foundation have organised and hosted Mental Health Awareness Week for the last two decades.
 During this time the event has grown to become one of the biggest awareness weeks across the UK and globally.
 It’s an opportunity for people to talk about all aspects of mental health, with a focus on providing help and advice.

 The week will explore the experience of loneliness, its effect on our mental health and how we can all play a part in reducing loneliness in our communities.